JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 **Raise the nozzle before the printing** `Z5 -> Z40 (G1 Z40 F5000)`- By default it stayed very close to the bed making oozing filament stick to the nozzle and risking damaging the bed.

+**Retraction** `2mm -> 6mm`- Decreases stringing, which occur with PLA but are especially visible when printing PET-G.

 **And more minor changes**

 ## What you should tweak